IsNotRicardo/openems-simulation-setup/README.md

 A guide on how to setup the OpenEMS Edges and the OpenEMS Backend can be found [here](https://docs.google.com/document/d/1jlzYWELOZlOSCAUN_QZrmKhfBdIGzFCbjZBVsHW-s-Q/edit?tab=t.0#heading=h.dgj6niftdjn1).

+## Bruno

+This directory contains the Bruno collection which automatically creates all the components in the OpenEMS Edges that are needed to run the simulation.
+The collections contains two directories: **Create components**, **Delete components** and **Additional configurations**.
+The latter contains options to customize the simulation.

 ## Postman

 This directory contains the Postman collection in JSON which automatically creates all the components in the OpenEMS Edges that are needed to run the simulation.
-Once imported into Postman, the collection itself contains two directories: **Create components** and **Delete components**.
-As the names suggest, running each specific folder will create or remove the necessary components, respectively.
+Once imported into Postman, the collection will contain the same directories as Bruno.

 ## Simulation Edges